Google Cloud Datastore: Cloud Datastore vs. relational databases

 Relational databases like MySQL and PostgreSQL follow a normalized schema with support for complex joins and full ACID transactions.
 These are ideal for making applications requiring strong consistency and relational logic.
 In contrast, Cloud Datastore follows a denormalized and schema-less NoSQL approach, where data is structured around access patterns to optimize read performance at scale.
 Traditional RDBMS are better for transactional systems and complex queries and Cloud Datastore is more effective for large-scale applications that need high availability and horizontal scalability.

-Cloud Datastore vs. Amazon DynamoDB

-Cloud Datastore and Amazon DynamoDB are both fully managed NoSQL databases from their respective cloud providers, GCP and AWS.
-DynamoDB provides tunable consistency, automatic scaling, and support for multi-item ACID transactions.
-Cloud Datastore, supports strong consistency only for certain types of queries (ancestor queries) and has more limitations on transactional support.
-Both of them discourage the use of joins.
-DynamoDB requires explicit configuration for secondary indexes, whereas Cloud Datastore handles indexing automatically.
+For applications requiring complex query capabilities, Firestore APIs are strongly recommended.

 Cloud Datastore vs. Redis

 Redis is also a NoSQL database with in-memory key-value store designed for extremely quick access.
 It is an ideal choice for caching, pub/sub systems, and real-time analytics.
 It prioritizes speed over durability, but persistence options are available as well.
 Cloud Datastore is a persistent and disk-based document database that has structured queries.
 It is also optimized for long-term data storage and retrieval.
 Redis is great for fast and transient operations, but Cloud Datastore is better suited for structured and long-lived application data that need managed scaling and indexing.
 Redis is often used in combination with a database like Cloud Datastore not as a replacement.